jianostack/jianostack.github.io/tutorials/aws-continous-integration.md

 ### Buildspec

 Add a buildspec.yml to your repo.

-Edit the ECR_URI, ECR_TAG and CONTAINER_NAME:
+Go to AWS console Codebuild > Environments and add variables.

 ```
 version: 0.2